 Basilar type migraine, also known as migraine with brainstem aura, is a rare subtype of migraine with aura that presents with symptoms originating from the brainstem or both cerebral hemispheres.
 It is characterized by specific brainstem symptoms such as vertigo, dysarthria, diplopia, and ataxia.
-In this article, we will explore the diagnostic criteria for basilar type migraine and discuss its presentation, etiology, treatment, and management options.

 Key Takeaways: